 "This Hour Has 22 Minutes is a satirical examination of daily events.
-Some viewers may not share this sense of humour."This Hour Has 22 Minutes is a long running political satire show on CBC set up as a a fake news show.
-The title comes from a famous and controversial weekly Canadian news show from The Sixties called This Hour has Seven Days (whose impact was widely felt enough that they could make a reference to it in 1993 and people would still get the joke).
+Some viewers may not share this sense of humour."This Hour Has 22 Minutes (more commonly 22 Minutes recently) is a long running political satire show on CBC set up as a a fake news show.
+The title comes from a famous and controversial weekly Canadian news show from The '60s called This Hour has Seven Days (whose impact was widely felt enough that they could make a reference to it in 1993 and people would still get the joke).
 22 Minutes is a half-hour show, and subtracting commercials they have about 22 minutes of actual content each episode.

 — Opening Announcement